Hook trigger

 string enum: |

 Comparison operator used to compare two values.
-The |
+See the section on the contains operator for more information on how it works. |

 ✓ |